 However, one word of caution - dark chocolate is high in calories so overindulging is ill advised.
 You must always remember that balance and moderation is key so limit your intake of this treat to reap the benefits and avoid the drawbacks.

 So how much is enought?
 Eating a small dark chocolate bar daily can be quite good for you so keep curb your intake to no more than this.

-One of these is that dark chocolate is a powerful antioxidant that battles those free radicals responsible for our aging process.
+One of these healthy reasons is that dark chocolate is a powerful antioxidant that battles those free radicals responsible for our aging process.
 It is also low on the glycemic index keeping our blood sugar stable and this in turn helps keep us trim.
 It protects the heart from disease and it can also act as a brain booster!
 These are a few of the great reasons to add dark chocolate to your diet.

 Milk chocolate does not have same health benefits because it contains a lower concentration of cacao.
 Cacao is the superstar here and dark chocolate contains lots of it!
 However not all dark chocolate is equal.
 Cacao is the active ingredient in chocolate that makes it healthy and provides the nutritional benefits.
 The higher the percentage of cacao in the chocolate the better.
 Dark chocolate varieties contain the most cacao.